 Obviously your company does something or sells something, so you’re aware of what you’re naming.
 It’s an energy drink or a marketing firm, for example.

 But besides that, what qualities does this business or product have?
 List some traits.
-For example: future-focused, durable, all organic, unusually creative, faith-based, unconventional, smart, uncommonly kind, relies on a long tradition, strives for perfection, has a certain geographical location, is very creamy, moves fast, has German origins… you get the idea.
+For example: future-focused, super durable, unusually creative, unconventional, cerebral, uncommonly kind, relies on a long tradition, strives for perfection, has a certain geographical location, is very creamy, moves fast, has German origins… you get the idea.
 List any traits you can think of.

 How should the name sound?

-Perhaps powerful, or relaxing, serious, premium, spicy, respectable, or humorous.
+Perhaps powerful, or relaxing, no-frills practical, premium, spicy, or humorous.
 Jot down a few adjectives.

 Who should the name resonate with?

 A certain age group, gender, ethnicity, profession, people with particular interests or feelings.
-Maybe it’s people with aging parents, or new dog owners, blue-collar workers, stressed-out people, marketing departments, hedge fund managers, or whatever.
+Maybe it’s people with aging parents, or new dog owners, blue-collar workers, stressed-out people with no time, marketing departments, hedge fund managers, or whatever.
 Keep your audience in mind, not just your own team.
 They may be different.

 In what geographic region will this brand exist?

-Maybe you already know it will remain a local business, or maybe you hope to scale regionally, nationally, or internationally.
+Maybe you already know it will remain a local business.
+Maybe you hope to scale regionally, nationally, or internationally.
 A small town plumber will have fewer concerns than a globally-sold salty snack, which will need language screening to make sure the name doesn’t accidentally mean boobs in Mandarin.
-Two similar businesses with the same name in two different states won’t face much legal risk if neither plans to expand to the other’s location (avoiding customer confusion).
+Two similar businesses with the same name in two different states may not face much legal risk if neither plans to expand to the other’s location (avoiding customer confusion).
 But a national brand will need more screening.
 Be mindful of your business goals when naming, either to possibly reference the location in the name, or for getting legal clearances.

 Is there anything to avoid when choosing the name?

 Think of your immediate competitors.
-If their names all fit a certain mold (tech startups that end in “ify” or “ly,” car models with animal names, consultancies using initials, boutiques called noun & noun) you’ll probably want to go a different direction to stand out.
+If their names all fit a certain mold (tech startups that end in “ify” or “ly,” car models with animal names, consultancies using initials, or boutiques called noun & noun) you may want to go a different direction to stand out.
 Or maybe you suspect your products or services will shift over time.
-In that case, you’ll might want to avoid pigeon-holing yourself with an overly descriptive name.
+In that case, you might want to avoid pigeon-holing yourself with an overly descriptive name.
 On the other hand, maybe descriptive is exactly what you need, if you don’t want to work hard to market an unusual, abstract name.

 2. Consider categories of business names to explore

 For inspiration, it’s helpful to be aware of different types of company names.
 You can choose some to focus on, and rule out others that don’t seem appealing.
-If you’re not sure which category is best, you can brainstorm a few initial names in every category and see which direction you prefer.
+If you’re not sure which category is best, brainstorm a few initial names in every category.
+See which direction you prefer.
 Then dive deeper into your favorite.

 Experts divide names into lots of different categories and differ on what those categories should be… uh… named.
 To keep it super basic, here are some categories to consider when choosing a business name.